 - Every parent has access to information about how to help their child thrive.

-- Every parent knows about the Chattanooga Basics, teaching them creative ways to engage their child.
+- Every parent knows about the Chattanooga Basics and creative ways to engage their child.

-- Parents have the necessary support to be the parent their child needs them to be.
+- Parents have the necessary support to be what their child needs.

 The Five Basics are:

 - Maximize Love, Manage Stress – Babies thrive when the world feels loving, safe and predictable.
 Affectionate and responsive caregiving develops a sense of security and self-control.

 - Talk, Sing Point – Babies learn language from the moment they are born through loving interactions with their caregivers, not televisions or phones.
 Eye contact, pointing, and real words teach the most about communication.